Skip to contents

 The plotting function has more options, such as selecting which axis the log scale should be applied or reversing the curve.
 More detailed information can be found in the function documentation, accessed by executing the command ?plot_standard_curve_analyte.

-Another useful method of inspecting the potential errors of the data is plot_mfi_for_analyte.
+Another valuable method of inspecting the potential errors of the data is plot_mfi_for_analyte.
 This method plots the MFI values of standard curve samples for a given analyte along the boxplot of the MFI values of the test samples.

 It helps identify the outlier samples and check if the test samples are within the range of the standard curve samples.